 Where: Cij is the flow-normalized-concentration for day i and year j, gij(Q) is the probability density function of discharge (Q) for day i of year j, and w(Q,Tij) is a smooth continuous function of two variables, discharge (Q) in m3/s, and time (T) value for day i and year j.
 WRTDS uses weighted regression approach to estimate w, g(Q) is estimated with the flow-normalization approach with the assumption that discharge is stationary for any day i in a year j over the period of record (Hirsch et al. 2010).

 Trends in concentration or load, and their significance levels, were calculated using the EGRETci R-package.
 The EGRETci R-package uses a bootstrap method and an adaptive Bayesian approach to evaluate when to accept or reject the null hypotheses (Hirsch et al., 2015).
 An  value of 0.1 is used in order to increase the power to detect a real trend.
 A term, denoted as f , is the fraction of bootstrap replicates, in an infinite number of bootstrap replicates, for which the estimated change in flow normalized flux is positive.
 An estimate can be made at any stage of the bootstrap process denoted as ̂f.
 That term is defined as the mean of the Bayesian posterior distribution of f.
 A full description is given in Hirsch et al., 2015.
 Definitions for determining the statistical significance of a trend direction, given by the function of ̂, are given in Table 1.
 The EGRETci method applies a bootstrapping test using Monte Carlo simulations to estimate the probability of detecting a trend.
 The model runs 100 bootstrapping test iterations over a 200-day bootstrapping window for the period of record.
 Output from the EGRETci test includes a p-value statistics, however trend uncertainty is expressed in terms of an estimate of trend likelihood representing the probability of increasing or decreasing of trends (Hirsch et al. 2015).
 The trend likelihood terminology is divided into 3 categories (Table 1).
 Within any trend direction; a “Highly Likely” trend would mean that at there is at least 95 out of a 100 chance that there is a trend in that direction, a “Very Likely” trend means that there are 90 to 95 chances of a 100 that the trend would be in a specific direction, and finally a “Likely” trend would mean that there is a 90 to 66 chances of a 100 that there is a trend in a that direction.
-Along with the likelihood and the direction of trend for each constituent, EGRETci output also provides an estimated change value for concentrations and loads in mg/and kg/year respectively.
+Along with the likelihood and the direction of trend for each constituent, EGRETci output also provides an estimated change value for concentrations and loads in mg/L and kg/year respectively.

 Table 1.
 Definitions for descriptive statements of trend likelihoods for WRTDS Bootstrap test as a function of ̂, the posterior mean estimate of the probability of an increasing trend (Hirsch et al., 2015).